mguid65/Named/README.md

 # Named

-A collection of containers that use the tagged/named pattern.
+A collection of containers using the named/tagged pattern